Tanguy-ddv/pygaming/README.md

 ## Make your own assets

 You can make your assets by drawing your own characters, recording your own musics and sounds, using your pictures and downwloading some fonts.
 Do not forget to make your own icon as well.
 It must be named 'icon.ico' (you can find online converters for the format) and place in the assets/ folder to replace the template one.

+## Define your database

+In the database file, add your tables and complete the localizations, speeches, sounds and tables files.
+The sound table is used to define the sounds that will be loaded in each phase, same for the fonts.
+The localizations and speeches are used to manage languages.

 ## Make your phases